-Suffragist, abolitionist, devoted daughter and wife, mother.
+Suffragist, abolitionist, devoted daughter, wife, mother; and property owner.

 This is her story: dedicating her life to uplifting the less fortunate, an advocate for women’s rights and education, overcoming life’s obstacles and tragedies.